Overview of the liver

 - Become familiar with the location of the liver in the abdomen.

 - Understand the anatomical relations of the liver.

 The liver is a large accessory organ of the gastrointestinal tract with metabolic, endocrine and exocrine functions.
 It is located mainly in the right hypochondrium and epigastrium, with a small portion extending into the left hypochondrium.
 The liver is divided into the right, left, quadrate and caudate lobes.
-It is covered in visceral peritoneum, except for the bare are, where it is in contact with the diaphragm and therefore has a diaphragmatic and a visceral surfaces.
+It is covered in visceral peritoneum, except for the bare area, where it is in contact with the diaphragm; therefore has a diaphragmatic and a visceral surfaces.
 Its location means it has numerous relations to other organs and structures of the body: